lemonhall/PixelEdit/README.md

 ![PixelEdit Screenshot](screenshot.png)

+I created this because I was tired of using pngs in my html5 games.

 An html5 canvas pixel editor, for html5 canvas.
 Renders your pixel art as javascript objects.
 Easier and better than using pngs.

 Usage
 -----